SoniaVadhnani/calculator-behavior/addition.md

 Given - The calculator is turned on.

-When - I type in "postive number or negative number" And I press "plus"
+When - I type any number
+And I press "plus"
 And I type in "positive number" or "negative number in braces" And I press "plus"